Jilissa Zoltko Flaunts Perky Cleavage & Killer Curves In Olive Bikini In Steamy Instagram Pics

 Social media star Jilissa Zoltko tantalized her 1.1 million followers on Instagram with her latest update.
 The American model flaunted her killer physique while wearing a tiny two-piece swimsuit.
 She has been posting a series of sultry looks lately, and Thursday's upload was no different.

 The gorgeous law student was snapped wearing her scanty attire in a lounge area of a resort.
-In the first photo, she lounged on a flat surface, sitting with her thighs crossed.
+In the first photo, she sat on a flat surface, with her thighs crossed.
 The babe leaned to the side and placed her left hand on the table to support her body.
 She positioned her right arm over her midsection as she looked straight into the camera with her head slightly tilted.
 She offered a seductive gaze with her lips parted.
-Despite staying under a shaded area, her sun-kissed skin appeared glowing in the shot.
+Despite being in a shaded area, her sun-kissed skin appeared glowing in the shot.

-Jilissa sported a skimpy bikini top that had a ruched base.
-The cups had a snug fit, and they seemed to strain against her shapely chest.
-Notably, the cups were fully lined, obscuring her nipples from view.
-The plunging neckline allowed her to expose much of her cleavage.
-The halter-style straps went over her neck, with another pair of strings tied around her back.

 She wore a matching pair of bottoms featuring a simple design.
-The waistband sat several inches below her belly button, revealing plenty of skin around her groin area.
-Its high leg cuts helped highlight her curvy hips, as well as her thighs.
-Viewers also couldn’t help but notice her toned midsection, expressing their thoughts in the comments.
+The waistband sat several inches below her navel, revealing plenty of skin.
+Its high leg cuts accentuated her curvy hips, as well as her thighs.
+Viewers also couldn't help but notice her toned midsection, expressing their thoughts in the comments section.

 For the occasion, the influencer had her blond locks styled in loose waves.
 She left the curly strands hanging over her shoulders, with the ends grazing her bust.
 She sported minimal jewelry, including a gold bangle, a pair of hoop earrings, and a dainty necklace.

 In the caption, Jilissa simply dropped a cocktail glass emoji.
-She also shared that her bathing suit came from PrettyLittleThing, tagging the retailer in the post.
+She also shared that her bathing suit came from PrettyLittleThing, tagging the retailer.

 Many of her online admirers were quick to engage with her smoking-hot pics.
 After only a few hours, the new share had garnered over 40,900 likes and more than 560 comments.
 Her online admirers flocked to the comments section to leave compliments for her enviable figure, while others were speechless and posted emoji instead.